junxit/us-congress-bills-113/metadata.md

 - 2013-08-01 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H5291-5292)
 - 2013-08-01 — The previous question was ordered pursuant to the rule. (consideration: CR H5291)
 - 2013-08-01 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2013-09-09 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.